nanoc/nanoc.app/content/docs/3-getting-started.md

 Requirements for this Tutorial
 ------------------------------

-This tutorial requires [BlueCloth](http://www.deveiate.org/projects/BlueCloth).
-BlueCloth is a Ruby implementation of [Markdown](http://daringfireball.net/projects/markdown/), which allows you to write HTML in a easy-to-use plain text format (if you haven't used Markdown before, don't fear--it's easy).
-To install BlueCloth, jump to your terminal and type:
+This tutorial requires [kramdown](http://kramdown.rubyforge.org/).
+Kramdown is a Ruby implementation of [Markdown](http://daringfireball.net/projects/markdown/), which allows you to write HTML in a easy-to-use plain text format.
+If you haven't used Markdown before, don't fear—it's quite easy to use.
+To install kramdown, jump to your terminal and type:

-FIXME should we default to kramdown instead? it’s pure ruby, and it’s good…
+<pre title="Installing kramdown"><span class="prompt">%</span> <kbd>gem install kramdown</kbd></pre>

+You should also install [adsf](http://stoneship.org/software/adsf/), a tool that allows you to fire up a web server in any directory, which is very useful for previewing compiled nanoc sites. nanoc’s <kbd>view</kbd> command, used in this tutorial, requires adsf to be installed.
+Install adsf like this:

-<pre title="Installing BlueCloth"><span class="prompt">%</span> <kbd>gem install BlueCloth</kbd></pre>
+<pre title="Installing adsf"><span class="prompt">%</span> <kbd>gem install adsf</kbd></pre>

 Creating your First nanoc-powered Site
 --------------------------------------

 nanoc is a command-line application.
 This means that in order to use nanoc, you have to type geeky commands into a terminal all day.
-Hey, that's the way all cool apps work (or maybe not).
+Hey, that's the way all cool apps work.

 A nanoc-powered site is a directory with a specific structure.
 In this tutorial, we'll create a site named `tutorial`.
 To create this site, type into the terminal:

-	nanoc3 create_site tutorial
+<pre title="Creating a new site"><span class="prompt">%</span> <kbd>nanoc3 create_site tutorial</kbd></pre>

-If you did that right, you should have seen this appear on the screen:
+If you did that right, you should see something like this in the terminal:

+<pre title="Creating a new site (with command output)"><span class="prompt">%</span> <kbd>nanoc3 create_site tutorial</kbd>
-	create  config.yaml
+      <span class="log-create">create</span>  config.yaml
-	create  Rakefile
+      <span class="log-create">create</span>  Rakefile
-	create  Rules
+      <span class="log-create">create</span>  Rules
-	create  content/index.yaml
-	create  content/index.html
+      <span class="log-create">create</span>  content/index.html
-	create  layouts/default.yaml
+      <span class="log-create">create</span>  content/stylesheet.css
-	create  layouts/default.html
+      <span class="log-create">create</span>  layouts/default.html
-	create  lib/default.rb
+Created a blank nanoc site at 'tutorial'.
+Enjoy!
+<span class="prompt">%</span> </pre>

 The nanoc-powered site named `tutorial` has now been created.
 Go into the directory and list the files there.
 You should see something like this:

+<pre title="Getting the contents of the new site directory"><span class="prompt">%</span> <kbd>cd tutorial</kbd>
+<span class="prompt">tutorial%</span> <kbd>ls -l</kbd>
+total 24
-	-rw-r--r--  1 ddfreyne  staff   22 Jul 30 10:08 Rakefile
+-rw-r--r--  1 ddfreyne  staff   22 Feb 17 14:44 Rakefile
-	-rw-r--r--  1 ddfreyne  staff  142 Jul 30 10:08 Rules
+-rw-r--r--  1 ddfreyne  staff  692 Feb 17 14:44 Rules
-	-rw-r--r--  1 ddfreyne  staff  100 Jul 30 10:08 config.yaml
+-rw-r--r--  1 ddfreyne  staff  100 Feb 17 14:44 config.yaml
-	drwxr-xr-x  4 ddfreyne  staff  136 Jul 30 10:08 content
+drwxr-xr-x  4 ddfreyne  staff  136 Feb 17 14:44 content
-	drwxr-xr-x  4 ddfreyne  staff  136 Jul 30 10:08 layouts
+drwxr-xr-x  3 ddfreyne  staff  102 Feb 17 14:44 layouts
-	drwxr-xr-x  3 ddfreyne  staff  102 Jul 30 10:08 lib
+drwxr-xr-x  3 ddfreyne  staff  102 Feb 17 14:44 lib
-	drwxr-xr-x  3 ddfreyne  staff  102 Jul 30 10:08 output
+drwxr-xr-x  2 ddfreyne  staff   68 Feb 17 14:44 output
+<span class="prompt">tutorial%</span> </pre>

-What all those files and directories are for will be explained in just a minute, step by step.
+What all those files and directories are for will all become clear soon.

 Compiling the Site
 ------------------

 Before doing anything else, make sure the current working directory is the site you just created.
-All nanoc commands, except for `create_site`, require the current working directory to be a nanoc site.
+All nanoc commands, except for <kbd>create_site</kbd>, require the current working directory to be a nanoc site.
 So, if you haven't done it before:

-	cd tutorial
+<pre title="Going into the site directory"><span class="prompt">%</span> <kbd>cd tutorial</kbd>
+<span class="prompt">tutorial%</span></pre>

 Every new nanoc site already has a bit of content.
 It comes with one simple page with some simple "getting started" instructions.
 Before you can view the site, it needs to be compiled.
 To compile the site, do this:

-	nanoc3 compile
+<pre title="Compiling the new site"><span class="prompt">tutorial%</span> <kbd>nanoc3 compile</kbd></pre>

-This is what'll appear in the terminal when nanoc is done compiling:
+This is what'll appear in the terminal while nanoc is compiling:

+<pre title="Compiling the new site (with command output)"><span class="prompt">tutorial%</span> <kbd>nanoc3 compile</kbd>
 Loading site data...
 Compiling site...
-    create  [0.01s] output/index.html
+      <span class="log-create">create</span>  [0.01s] output/index.html

 Site compiled in 0.01s.
+<span class="prompt">tutorial%</span> </pre>

 A file named `index.html` has been created in the `output` directory.
-Start the nanoc _autocompiler_ (a web server that compiles all pages as they are requested) like this:
+Start a web server using the <kbd>view</kbd> command, like this:

-	nanoc3 aco

-If this doesn't work and gives errors about `rack` or `mime/types`, you need to install two extra gems:

-	sudo gem install rack
-	sudo gem install mime-types
+<pre title="Compiling a site"><span class="prompt">tutorial%</span> <kbd>nanoc3 view</kbd></pre>

-Now, open your favourite web browser (mine is Safari) and navigate to `http://localhost:3000/`.
+Now, open your web browser and navigate to [http://localhost:3000/](http://localhost:3000/).
 What you'll see is something like this:

 <div class="figure">
 	<img style="border: 6px solid #ccc" src="/assets/images/tutorial/default-site.png"
 	     alt="Screenshot of what a brand new nanoc site looks like">
 </div>

+FIXME add a bigger screenshot

 (If you open the `index.html` directly in your web browser, the stylesheet will most likely not be loaded.
 This is because the page has an _absolute_ link to the `style.css` file, not a relative one.
 See the [Watch out for Paths](#watch-out-for-paths) section for details.)

 You can also open the `output/index.html` file in your favourite text editor, where you'll find that the file is just a normal HTML page.
-No big surprise there.

 Editing the Home Page
 ---------------------

 The first step in getting to know how nanoc really works will involve editing the content of the home page.
 First, though, a quick explanation of how uncompiled pages are stored.

 The pages in a nanoc site are stored in the `content` directory.
-Currently, that directory has only two files: `index.html` and `index.yaml`.
-These two files together form the home page.
-The file ending with `.yaml` contain the page's attributes (or metadata, or properties, or whatever you want to call it), while the other file contains the actual page content.
-This may sound confusing, but it'll make more sense once more pages are added to the site.
-Patience, young padawan.
+Currently, that directory has only two files: `index.html` and `stylesheet.css`.
+The first file forms the home page, while the second file is the stylesheet.
+If you open the `index.html` file, you’ll notice a section containing metadata in YAML format at the top.

 Let's change the content of the home page.
 Open `index.html` and add a paragraph somewhere in the file.
 I recommend something like this:

-<pre><code class="language-html">
+<pre title="Sample content to be added to index.html"><code class="language-html">
 &lt;p>This is a brand new paragraph which I've just inserted into this file!
 Gosh, I can barely control my excitement!&lt;/p>
 </code></pre>

 To view the changes, the site must be recompiled first.
-So, do this:

-	nanoc3 compile

-And this is what you'll see:
+So, run the <kbd>compile</kbd> command.
+You should see something like this:

+<pre title="Compiling the site again"><span class="prompt">tutorial%</span> <kbd>nanoc3 compile</kbd>
-	Loading data...
+Loading site data...
 Compiling site...
-	update  [0.01s] output/index.html
+      <span class="log-update">update</span>  [0.01s] output/index.html

 Site compiled in 0.01s.
+<span class="prompt">tutorial%</span> </pre>

 The number between brackets next to the `output/index.html` filename indicates the time it took for nanoc to compile the home page.
 At the bottom, the total time needed for compiling the entire site is also shown.

-Open `index.html` in the `output` directory in your web browser and your text editor again, and verify that the page has indeed been updated.
+Make sure that the preview server (<kbd>nanoc3 view</kbd>) is still running, reload [http://localhost:3000/](http://localhost:3000/) in your browser, and verify that the page has indeed been updated.

-One thing that hasn't changed is the page title--the title that appears in the browser's title bar.
-The page title is defined in the page's meta file.
-Such a meta file contains all metadata about the page, e.g. the layout that should be used for this page, the page title, the page's author, when this page was created, &hellip; The homepage meta file, `index.yaml`, looks like this right now:

-<pre><code class="language-yaml">
-title: "Home"
-</code></pre>

-This file is formatted as YAML and contains attributes for the page it belongs to.
+In the same file, let’s change the page title from “Home” to something more interesting.
+Change the line that reads `title: "Home"` to something else.
+The file should now start with this:

+<pre title="New first few lines of index.html"><code class="language-yaml">---
+title: “My New Home Page”
+---</code></pre>

+The metadata section at the top of the file is formatted as YAML.
 All attributes are free-form; you can put anything you want in the attributes: the page title, keywords relevant to this page, the name of the page's author, the language the page is written in, etc.

-The homepage's meta file currently has one attribute, `title`.
-Change this to something cooler, like this:

-<pre><code class="language-yaml">
-title: "The Guild of nanoc: a fan website dedicated to nanoc"
-</code></pre>

-Recompile the site and open `index.html` in your browser.
+Recompile the site and once again load [http://localhost:3000/](http://localhost:3000/) in your browser.
 You will see that the browser's title bar displays the page's title now.
 If you're wondering how exactly nanoc knew that it had to update the stuff between the `<title>` and `</title>` tags: don't worry.
 There's no magic involved.
 It'll all become crystal clear in a minute.
 (Take a peek at `layouts/default.html` if you're curious.)

 Adding a Page
 -------------